Casper Wyoming Temple

 The Casper Wyoming Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Casper, Wyoming.
 The intent to build the temple was announced on April 4, 2021, by church president Russell M. Nelson, during general conference.
-This will be the second in Wyoming, following the temple in Star Valley, with a third under construction in Cody.
+It is the second in Wyoming, following the temple in Star Valley, with a third under construction in Cody.
 A groundbreaking ceremony, to signify the beginning of construction, was held on October 9, 2021, conducted by Gifford Nielsen, a church general authority.
 The temple was dedicated on November 24, 2024, by Quentin L. Cook, of the church's Quorum of the Twelve Apostles.

 History

 On April 4, 2021, the intent to build the Casper Wyoming Temple was announced by Russell M. Nelson.
 The site for the temple was announced on June 10, 2021, “as a 9.5-acre property at the corner of Wyoming Boulevard (Highway 258) and Eagle Drive in a developing area of southwest Casper near the highway to martin’s Cove.”

 On October 9, 2021, a groundbreaking ceremony took place marking the commencement of construction, with Gifford Nielsen presiding and local church members and community leaders attending.
-Once construction completed, a media day was held on August 26, 2024, followed by a public open house from August 29-September 14.
+Once construction completed, a media day was held on August 26, 2024, followed by a public open house from August 29 through September 14.
 The temple was dedicated on November 24, 2024, by Quentin L. Cook.

 Design and architecture

-The building has a traditional Latter-day Saint temple design which reflects the cultural heritage of Casper and its spiritual significance to the church.
+The building has a traditional Latter-day Saint temple design and reflects the cultural heritage of Casper and its spiritual significance to the church.
 The temple is on a 9.5-acre plot, and the landscaping around the temple features small bushes, grass, and trees.

-The temple is a single-story building and is topped by “a three-tiered tower with three rectangular windows on each side of the middle tier and one arched window on each side of the top tier.”
-The temple includes a baptistry, a sealing room, and an instruction room, each arranged for ceremonial use.
+The temple is a single-story building with “a three-tiered tower with three rectangular windows on each side of the middle tier and one arched window on each side of the top tier.”
+The temple includes a baptistry, a sealing room, and an instruction room.

 The design has elements representing Latter-day Saint symbolism, providing spiritual meaning to the temple's appearance and function.
-Symbolism is an important subject to church members.
-This includes the temple itself.
-According to church president Russell M. Nelson, each temple “stands as a symbol of our faith in life after death and as a stepping stone to eternal life for us and our families.”
+Symbolism is important to church members.
+According to Nelson, each temple “stands as a symbol of our faith in life after death and as a stepping stone to eternal life for us and our families.”